 Final Thought: Website Speed Should Be Left to Professionals

 It’s true.
-It takes years of study and application in order to become an expert on site speed, which is why there are web design and hosting companies.
+It takes years of study and application to become an expert on site speed, which is why web design and hosting companies exist.
 Blue Corona specializes in building affordable, high-performance lead generation websites.
 From web design to content, our team will handle it all.
-If your budget is limited, we have a huge library of website designs and layouts proven effective for SEO and for converting visits into leads.
+If your budget is limited, we have a massive library of website designs and layouts proven effective for SEO and for converting visits into leads.
 Looking for something totally custom?
 We do that, too.
 It doesn’t matter whether this will be your first website or a simple SEO tune-up of your existing website, you’ve come to the right place.